VinutaHegde/404/Extra.md

 ### Alternative Model 1
 <p align="center" ><img src="images/alt1.png" height="300"></p>
-In this model, We have attempted to remove dependence of previous captions and relied solely on the encoded image sequence to derive the context of the images.
-We have also attemted to use multiple decoders, since grammatically, the first captions will sound grammatically different than the second caption and so on.
+In this model, we have attempted to remove the dependency of previous captions and relied solely on the encoded image sequence to derive the context of the images.
+We have also attemted to use multiple decoders, since the first captions will sound grammatically different than the second caption and so on.
 However, This experiment did not produce significant improvements as well.

 ### Alternative Model 2
 <p align="center" ><img src="images/alt2.png" height="300"></p>
-In this Experiment, Instead of concatenating the encoded images with the prev-captions encoder and passing that as initial state, we tried to pass the images as input to the decoder.
+In this Experiment, instead of concatenating the encoded images with the previous caption encoder and passing that as initial state, we tried to pass the images as input to the decoder.

 ### Alternative Model 3
 <p align="center" ><img src="images/alt3.png" height="350"></p>